Nagarjuna: Other Nāgārjunas

-There is also a Jain figure of the same name who was said to have traveled to the Himalayas.
+There is also a Jain figure of the same name who was said to have travelled to the Himalayas.
 Walser thinks that it is possible that stories related to this figure influenced Buddhist legends as well.

 Works

 There exist a number of influential texts attributed to Nāgārjuna; however, as there are many pseudepigrapha attributed to him, lively controversy exists over which are his authentic works.

 Mūlamadhyamakakārikā

 The Mūlamadhyamakakārikā is Nāgārjuna's best-known work.
 It is "not only a grand commentary on the Buddha's discourse to Kaccayana, the only discourse cited by name, but also a detailed and careful analysis of most of the important discourses included in the Nikayas and the Agamas, especially those of the Atthakavagga of the Sutta-nipata.

 In the Mūlamadhyamakakārikā, "[A]ll experienced phenomena are empty (sunya).
 This did not mean that they are not experienced and, therefore, non-existent; only that they are devoid of a permanent and eternal substance (svabhava) because, like a dream, they are mere projections of human consciousness.
 Since these imaginary fictions are experienced, they are not mere names (prajnapti)."